yokosogithub/GeoGit/doc/manpages/source/osmexportshp.rst

 --mapping <mapping_file> 	The file that contains the mapping file to use.
 The mapping must contain a single rule.
 Additional rules will be ignored.

---overwrite, -o 			Overwrites the specified outut file if it already exists.
+--overwrite, -o 			Overwrites the specified output file if it already exists.

 SEE ALSO
 ********